bloatless/endocore-phtml-renderer/README.md

 # endocore-phtml-renderer

-PHtml Renderer component for the Endocore framework
+PHtml Renderer component for the Endocore framework.